Uganda Air Force: Service contract

 In March 2022, the UPDF Air Force signed a memorandum of understanding (MOU) with Government of India, for the latter to maintain and service Uganda's Russian-made multirole Su-30MK2 fighter jets.
 The work will be carried out by Hindustan Aeronautics Limited (HAL), based in Bengaluru, India.
 HAL is fully owned by the Indian government.
 The agreement was signed at the Embassy of India to Uganda, in Uganda's capital city, Kampala.

 Other affiliation

-The UPDAF commended the Lord's Resistance Army Disarmament and Northern Uganda Recovery Act signed by President Barack Obama, leading to cooperation between the Ugandan People Defence Force, Ugandan People's Defence Air Force, and Air Forces Africa for establishing good partnerships and military engagement.
+The UPDF - AF commended the Lord's Resistance Army Disarmament and Northern Uganda Recovery Act signed by President Barack Obama, leading to cooperation between the Ugandan People Defence Force, Ugandan Peoples' Defence Forces - Air Force, and Air Forces Africa for establishing good partnerships and military engagement.
 In 2018 the UPDAF promoted 107 soldiers to commissioned and higher ranks.